Codecademy/docs/content/git/concepts/reset/reset.md

 - Whether the staging area or Index, reflects the commit the `HEAD` is now pointing towards.
 - Whether the working tree is rolled back to reflect the changes reset in the `HEAD` and staging area.

-More specifically, these options include:
+More specifically, these modes include:

-- `--soft`: This rolls back to an earlier commit by moving the `HEAD` pointer towards it but leaving the staging area and working tree untouched, allowing for new commits to be made (runs by default).
+- `--soft`: This rolls back to an earlier commit by moving the `HEAD` pointer towards it but leaving the staging area and working tree untouched, allowing for new commits to be made (this runs by default).
-- `--mixed`: In addition to moving the `HEAD` pointer to an earlier commit, the staging area is cleared to reflect the changes made in that commit (this option runs by default).
+- `--mixed`: In addition to moving the `HEAD` pointer to an earlier commit, the staging area is cleared to reflect the changes made in that commit (this runs by default).
 - `--hard`: This goes one step further and resets the working tree to reflect the previous commit reflected in the staging area and the `HEAD` pointer.

 If, for example, an error was made in a text file, **example.txt**, and the changes were accidentally [added](https://www.codecademy.com/resources/docs/git/add) and [committed](codecademy.com/resources/docs/git/commit), `git reset` can be used to go back to the state before that commit was made.